paul-schaaf/blog/blog/README.md

 This is where I share some of my experiences and learnings.

 I'm currently pursuing a bachelor's degree in computer science at the Technical University of Munich.
-I'm also an engineer at [MercurialFinance](https://www.mercurial.finance/).

 To look at my code, go [here](https://www.github.com/paul-schaaf).